-Each year in the United States, approximately 20,000 people are diagnosed with acute myeloid leukemia (AML), a cancer of the blood and bone marrow.
+Each year in the United States, over 20,000 people are diagnosed with acute myeloid leukemia (AML), a cancer of the blood and bone marrow.

-Symptoms of AML typically develop suddenly and without warning, and can include fatigue, fever, loss of appetite, anemia, recurrent infections, and bleeding problems.
+Symptoms of AML typically develop suddenly and without warning, and can include fatigue, fever, loss of appetite, pale skin, recurrent infections and bleeding problems.
 There is currently no screening test for early detection of AML.

 AML is a cancer most often seen in older people, although about 20 percent of cases occur in people under the age of 45.
 In the vast majority of cases, susceptibility to AML does not run in families.

 Treatment options for AML depend on several factors, including its type, the results of lab tests and the person’s overall health.
 Once AML is diagnosed, you and your doctor will discuss the approach that is right for you, based on your individual circumstances.

 No matter what treatment approach is chosen, it is essential that people being treated for AML receive attentive supportive care.
 This care typically includes antibiotics to prevent or treat infections, which can occur due to the decrease in white blood cells seen in cases of AML.
 Supportive care also involves regular transfusions of red blood cells and platelets.
 In some cases, transfusions include clotting factors such as “fresh frozen plasma” (FFP) or cryoprecipitate.
 The specific nature and schedule of the transfusion support is guided by the person’s bleeding history and results of blood tests.
 In addition to helping the blood to clot, transfusions can help reduce fatigue.